 In most basements, you can use any style of carpet you like.
 Depending on how you plan to use your basement space, you can select a carpet that matches your performance needs with your style preference.

-Unless your basement suffers from an excessive moisture problem (above and beyond the typical basement dampness) there is no reason that you can’t use looped berber carpet, or even thick, plush saxony styles.
+Unless your basement suffers from an excessive moisture problem (above and beyond the typical basement dampness) there is no reason that you can’t use looped Berber carpet, or even thick, plush Saxony styles.
 Really, in a properly finished basement, you can install any style of carpet.
 All styles are available in a range of qualities, so be sure to choose a carpet that suits your needs.
+Applying a concrete waterproofing agent prior to carpet installation is an added safety against any possible moisture infiltration which can lead to mold.

 Most residential carpets are installed over padding.
 On a cold, hard basement floor, a soft pad is essential for comfort and warmth.
 Underpad is generally fine to use in a basement, provided it is also synthetic.
 Opt for a polyurethane foam pad, and stay away from a rubber pad.